During the Visit

 - Show your appreciation for the provider's efforts.
 When the visit is nearing an end, you can simply say, "Thank you for your time and effort."

-- Regular preventive care or follow-up visits may strengthen your relationship with your provider because you will see him or her more frequently.
+- Regular preventive care or follow-up visits may strengthen your relationship with your provider because you will see them more frequently.

 What might the nurse or assistant do after I've seen the provider?

 The nurse or assistant might come back after you have seen your healthcare provider.
-He or she might talk to you about things the healthcare provider has recommended.
-For example he or she might go over any new medications, might show you how to do something you'll need to do at home, or might give you more information about your health condition.
-He or she might have instructions for you about testing, or about seeing another healthcare provider.
+They might talk to you about things the healthcare provider has recommended.
+For example they might go over any new medications, might show you how to do something you'll need to do at home, or might give you more information about your health condition.
+They might have instructions for you about testing, or about seeing another healthcare provider.
 The nurse or assistant might also do some tests or draw blood.
 Use the tips in the sections, "I have a hard time answering these types of questions, what should I do?", "What are some tips for understanding diagnoses and recommendations?", and "More Tips for Communicating with Healthcare Providers," for communicating with the nurse or assistant.Back to Top

 What about check-out and follow-up?

 After you have seen your healthcare provider and done any other things with the nurse or assistant, you may need to go back to the front desk or receptionist and let them know you are done with your visit.
 Depending on your situation, there may be some extra steps to checking out.
 Examples of steps some people might need to take are:

 - Schedule another visit with your healthcare provider to cover something that wasn't addressed at this visit

 - Schedule a follow-up appointment, lab, or other type of visit that the front desk or receptionist can help with (see the topic After the Visit for more details)

 - Pay for something